Introducing FluentDynamoDB v0.8.0: Our First Public NuGet Release

 - bug fixes and new features

-This is just the beginning — and we’re excited to finally share the work publicly.
+This is just the beginning, and we're glad to finally share the work publicly.